 The Department of Labor Mandates that proper steps must be met for both professional as well as non-professional jobs.
 Depending on the type of job that an employee is needed for, there may be more or fewer steps.
 Non-professional Jobs that usually do not require degrees or advanced certifications are slightly less complicated and involve fewer steps.

-Mandatory PERM Advertising requirement steps for Non-Professional Jobs.
+Mandatory PERM Advertising requirement steps

 All employers are also required to place newspaper advertisements that are published in 2 separate Sundays editions.
 These ads must be run in a newspaper of general circulation in the area where the person is intended to be employed.
 Additional selection criteria can be found here.
-They include placing a notification of the job opportunity in other places, such as radio advertising or even within college campus publications.
+They include placing a notification of the job opportunity in other places.
+Such as radio advertising or even within college campus publications.